-- Redwall - In High Rhulain, The hare Major Cuthbert went insane after his daughter was killed by vermin.
+- Redwall: In High Rhulain, the hare Major Cuthbert went insane after his daughter was killed by vermin.
 He ended up killing a sea monster single handedly.

 - In Larry Niven's Madness Has Its Place, Jack Strather's megalomania and paranoid schizophrenia make him one of the few men left on Earth with the cojones to actually resist the invading Kzinti.

-- Blindsight: The main character's severe autism means he's the only one able to objectively synthesize all of the information and determine just what the deal is with the Starfish Aliens they discover.
+- The main character's severe autism means he's the only one able to objectively synthesize all of the information and determine just what the deal is with the Starfish Aliens they discover.
 Of course he's also unable to bond with other people or empathize with them, so...downer.

-- The predatory instincts and complete sociopath nature of the ship's captain (who is an actual vampire) also turns out to be vital in second-guessing the otherwise indecipherable behaviour of the alien vessel and its inhabitants.
+- The predatory instincts and complete sociopath nature of the ship's captain (who is an actual vampire) also turns out to be vital in second-guessing the otherwise indecipherable behavior of the alien vessel and its inhabitants.

 - In C.S.
 Friedman's This Alien Shore, the Guerans (a mutant race descended from humanity) are all insane, which makes them the only ones who can pilot ships through hyperspace.
 In addition, the heroine's multiple personality disorder grants her a secret power that could alter the balance of power throughout known space.

-- Jack Vance: One of his short stories (The Men Return to be exact) featured a world where causality had basically gone out the window.
+- Jack Vance's short story "The Men Return" featured a world where causality had basically gone out the window.
 One character was barely surviving, trying to find patterns where there were none.
 The ones who were crazy before The Event on the other hand were basically gods.

-- Seven Days: the only person able to pilot the Chronosphere is Frank Parker, inmate at a military insane asylum.
+- 7Days: The only person able to pilot the Chronosphere is Frank Parker, inmate at a military insane asylum.